Sender rotation plans

 What you get

-• Excluded — with exact reasons (low warmup, bounce spike, stale sync, domain cap hit, etc.)
+• Excluded: with a specific reason (low warmup, bounce spike, stale sync, domain cap, and so on)

 • • Sends, replies, and bounces over your lookback window